Rupture of membranes

 Sometimes, a child is born with no rupture of the amniotic sac (no rupture of membranes).
 In such cases, the child may still be entirely within the sac once born; such a birth is known as an en-caul birth.

 Effects

 When the amniotic sac ruptures, production of prostaglandins increases and the cushioning between the fetus and uterus is decreased, both of which are processes that increase the frequency and intensity of uterine contractions.

 On occasion, with the rupture of membranes, particularly if the head is not engaged, the umbilical cord may prolapse.
 A cord prolapse is an obstetrical emergency, as the descending head may block fetal-placental circulation.

 Once the membranes are ruptured, bacteria may ascend and could lead to amnionitis and fetal infection.

 A premature rupture of membranes can have multiple effects on the fetus such as increasing their risk of prematurity and facing neonatal or perinatal complications.

+Rupture of membranes can affect ongoing labor management.
+Certain methods of labor induction or augmentation such as balloon catheters are relatively contraindicated after ROM.